-Name Unvested Options (\$) (1) Unvested RSUs (\$) (2) Unvested DCAs (\$) (3)
+Name Unvested Options (\$) (1) Unvested PSUs (\$) (2) Unvested RSUs (\$) (3) Unvested DCAs (\$) (4) Unvested CPAs (\$) (5)

-Dennis Mathew 1,634,341
+Dennis Mathew 809,485 250,836

-Marc Sirota 680,486
+Marc Sirota 886,420

-Michael Olsen 471,016 1,648,475
+Michael Olsen - 792,210 760,835

-Colleen Schmidt 270,403 1,286,373
+Colleen Schmidt 470,936 593,710

-- (1) Pursuant to the terms of the option award agreements, as of December 31, 2023, all unvested options shall vest in a pro-rated portion of the Options upon death or disability (as defined in the option award agreement).
+- (1) Pursuant to the terms of the option award agreements, as of December 31, 2024, all unvested options shall vest in a pro-rated portion of the Options upon death or disability (as defined in the option award agreement).
 These options are subject to non-competition and non-solicitation restrictive covenants.
-As of December 31, 2023, only Mr. Mathew held stock options and all of these stock options had exercise prices above the closing price of our common stock. - (2) The amounts in this column represent the pro-rated value of the unvested RSUs held by each named executive officer as of December 31, 2023 based upon the December 29, 2023 Altice USA closing price of \$3.25.
-Pursuant to the terms of the RSU award agreement, a pro-

-- rated portion of the unvested RSUs shall vest upon death or disability (as defined in the RSU award agreement).
-These RSUs are subject to non-competition and non-solicitation restrictive covenants. - (3) The amounts in this column represent the pro-rated value of the unvested DCAs held by each named executive officer as of December 31, 2023.
+As of December 31, 2024, only Mr. Mathew held stock options and all of these stock options had exercise prices above the closing price of our Class A common stock. - (2) Pursuant to the terms of the PSU award agreements, no unvested PSUs held by each named executive officer would vest upon a termination due to death or disability as of December 31, 2024 based upon the December 31, 2024 closing price of our Class A common stock of \$2.41. - (3) The amounts in this column represent the pro-rated value of the unvested RSUs held by each named executive officer as of December 31, 2024 based upon the December 31, 2024 closing price of our Class A common stock of \$2.41.
+Pursuant to the terms of the RSU award agreement, a pro-rated portion of the unvested RSUs shall vest upon death or disability.
+The Participant shall vest in a pro-rated portion of the RSUs (based on the number of completed months between the date of grant and the date of such termination event divided by the total number of months between the date of grant and the final vesting date) less the number of RSUs that are already vested as of the date of such termination.
+These RSUs are subject to non-competition and non-solicitation restrictive covenants. - (4) The amounts in this column represent the pro-rated value of the unvested DCAs held by each named executive officer as of December 31, 2024.
 Pursuant to the terms of the DCA award agreement, a pro-rated portion of the unvested DCAs shall vest upon death or disability (as defined in the DCA award agreement).
-These DCAs are subject to non-competition and non-solicitation restrictive covenants.
+These DCAs are subject to non-competition and non-solicitation restrictive covenants. - (5) The amount in this column represents the pro-rated value of Mr. Mathew's unvested CPAs as of December 31, 2024, assuming the respective performance conditions for each award are achieved.
+The pro-rated portions of Mr. Mathew's unvested CPAs are calculated based on the number of completed months between the date of grant and the date of his termination due to death or disability divided by the total number of months between the date of grant and the vesting date.
+The vesting date is assumed to be March 1, 2027, and March 1, 2028, for the CPAs granted on September 16, 2024 and December 18, 2024, respectively.